praiseprince/SpotiFetch/README.md

 ## Disclaimer
 This project is for educational and personal use only.
 Respect copyright and terms of use when downloading content from Spotify and YouTube.

-Remember to replace '<your-client-id>', '<your-client-secret>', and '<path-to-store-intermediary-files>' with appropriate values in the `.env` file.